El Satánico

-Daniel López López (born October 26, 1949) is a Mexican luchador (professional wrestler) and trainer, best known under the ring name El Satánico (Spanish for "The Satanic One").
-He was originally an enmascarado (masked wrestler), but lost the mask early in his career and has performed unmasked ever since.
-The majority of his in-ring career was spent in Consejo Mundial de Lucha Libre (CMLL), where he worked as a rudo (the antagonists also known as heel in professional wrestling lingo).
+Daniel López López (born October 26, 1949), best known under the ring name El Satánico (Spanish for "The Satanic"), is a Mexican professional wrestling trainer and retired professional wrestler.
+He originally wrestled masked until losing his mask a year into his career, performing unmasked from thereon.
+The majority of his 52-year in-ring career was spent in Consejo Mundial de Lucha Libre (CMLL), where he worked as a rudo (the antagonists, also known as heel in professional wrestling lingo).

-El Satánico was one of the main members of the Los Infernales ("The Infernal Ones") stable from its creation in the early 1980s through 2008 and was a member of every single incarnation of the group.
+El Satánico was a founding member of the Los Infernales ("The Infernals") stable from its creation in the early 1980s through 2008, being a part of every single incarnation of the group.
 Los Infernales won the CMLL World Trios Championship three times and the Mexican National Trios Championship three times.
-He's also won the CMLL World Middleweight Championship, CMLL World Welterweight Championship once, the Mexican National Middleweight Championship three times, the NWA World Light Heavyweight Championship four times, and the NWA World Middleweight Championship five times in his career.
+As a singles competitor, he won the CMLL World Middleweight Championship, the CMLL World Welterweight Championship once, the Mexican National Middleweight Championship three times, the NWA World Light Heavyweight Championship four times, and the NWA World Middleweight Championship.

-For years López worked at the CMLL wrestling school, playing a part in the development of almost every wrestler that worked for CMLL in the 2000s.
+For years, López worked at the CMLL wrestling school, playing a part in the development of almost every wrestler that worked for CMLL in the 2000s.
 He later opened his own school independent of CMLL.
-He wrestles on a reduced schedule on the Mexican independent circuit.
+He wrestled on a reduced schedule on the Mexican independent circuit before his retirement at Homenaje a Dos Leyendas in March 2026.

 Professional wrestling career

 Early career (1973–1986)

-López made his professional wrestling debut on June 17, 1973, using the name El Satánico Dr. No ("The Satanic Dr. No") named after the James Bond movie villain Dr. No. A short time later, the name was shortened to just "El Satánico".
-He was originally an enmascarado, or masked character, but lost his mask as a result of a Lucha de Apuesta, or "bet match" against El Vengador on January 4, 1974, and never allowed to wrestle wearing the mask again as a result of the Lucha de Apuestas stipulation.
-On October 19, 1979, Satánico won his first wrestling championship when he defeated Cachorro Mendoza to win the Mexican National Middleweight Championship.
-His first reign lasted 161 days and was an indicator of what the future held for Satánico as it was the first of many titles he would hold.
-Satánico held the Mexican National Middleweight title again in 1981–1982 and would hold it in 1988–1989 as well.
-On March 28, 1980, Satánico moved up from the Mexican title to the world title as he defeated Satoru Sayama for the NWA World Middleweight Championship.
-While his first reign lasted just 30 days he would hold it a further two times between 1982 and 1983 by defeating César Curiel and El Jalisco for the title, before losing it for the third and final time to Lizmark on June 3, 1986.
-A month after losing the Middleweight title Satánico moved from the Middleweight division to the light heavyweight division when he defeated Ringo Mendoza to win his first NWA World Light Heavyweight Championship, holding it for 87 days before Mendoza regained it.
+López made his professional wrestling debut on June 17, 1973, using the name El Satánico Dr. No ("The Satanic Dr. No"), named after the James Bond movie villain Dr. No; it was then shortened to just "El Satánico".
+He originally wrestled under a mask, but lost it to El Vengador in a Lucha de Apuestas ("bet match") on January 4, 1974.
+On October 19, 1979, El Satánico won his first professional wrestling championship, defeating Cachorro Mendoza for the Mexican National Middleweight Championship.
+Although his first reign lasted 161 days, Satánico eventually held the title twice more from 1981 to 1982 and 1988 to 1989.
+On March 28, 1980, Satánico defeated Satoru Sayama to win the NWA World Middleweight Championship.
+His first reign lasted just 30 days, but he would hold the title a further two times between 1982 and 1983 by defeating César Curiel and El Jalisco, before losing it for the third and final time to Lizmark on June 3, 1986.
+The following month, Satánico defeated Ringo Mendoza to win his first NWA World Light Heavyweight Championship, moving from the middleweight division to the light heavyweight division; he held the title for 87 days before Mendoza regained it.